ritchieng/ritchieng.github.io/_posts/2016-07-30-getting-the-hang.md

 ---
-title:  "Started on Data School's free Machine Learning tutorials"
+title:  "Completed Data School's free Machine Learning tutorials"
 published: true
 permalink: /completed-machine-learning-data-school-start/
 summary: "I have gone on from Andrew Ng's class on Machine Learning to applying the concepts using scikit-learn and wrangling data using Pandas through Data School's tutorial"